-There was a motion by Chris Calderwood and a second by Dr. Paula Rodas to approve the motion as written.
 The proposal would add Beach Volleyball to the list of CIF-approved sports.
-This addition would be for girls only and it would take place in the Spring sport season.
-The format would call for pairs of students to compete as a school team.
-There being no discussion, the motion carried.
+This addition would be for Girls only and it would take place in the Spring sport season.
+The format would call for pairs to compete as a school team.
+There was a motion by the Big VIII League and a second by the Freeway League to approve the proposal as written.
+Southwestern League asked was there any Boys Beach Volleyball taking place at member schools or in the plans to be added as an approved sport.
+President West responded there were none at this time.

-2. Proposed Bylaw 1206 Revision -Allowable Contacts Baseball/Softball Action
+2. Proposed Bylaw 1206 Revision - Allowable Contacts Baseball/Softball